valkey-io/valkey-rfc/Bloom.md

 | 75  | 75557862452714323477986               |
 | 100 | 2535301200456458804968143894986       |

-Practically, we can expect scaling to stop well before the 50-60 range.
+Practically, we can expect scaling to stop well before the 60 range; This is also getting closer to 64-bit unsigned integer limit.

 ### Choice of Bloom Filter Library